michail-nikolaev/task-force-arma-3-radio/README_EN.md

 * To eliminate possible errors with the plugin, developers may require your TeamSpeak logs.
 To copy it, select `Tools -> Client Log`, check all checkboxes at the top and, by selecting all of the text with `CTRL`&nbsp;+&nbsp;`A`, copy it to the clipboard.
 * If TeamSpeak stopped working (Heaven forbid!) while using the plugin - it will show a dialog with instructions on where you can find the dump file (information about an error).
 I'd appreciate if you attached this file in your bug reports.

-###For TeamSpeak admins
+###For TS admins
-To be on the safe side, reduce the level of protection from flood: `Right-click on the server> Edit Virtual Server> More> Anti Flood`, set the values at 30, 300 and 3000 (from the top).
+To be on the safe side, reduce the level of flood protection: `Right-click on the server> Edit Virtual Server> More> Anti Flood`, set the values at 30, 300 and 3000 (from the top).

 ###For developers
 If this plugin ever becomes popular, it would be great if we could avoid having piles of incompatible community forks.
 For this reason, if you’d like to contribute to the project, contact me - it is very likely that your improvements will be merged into the main branch.
 Looking forward to your [pull requests](https://github.com/michail-nikolaev/task-force-arma-3-radio/pulls?q=is%3Apr+is%3Aclosed). :smile: